Our next concert

 On Saturday 30th March Octavian Singers will present an evening of English choral works.
 The 4 works on the programme are “Blest Pair of Sirens” by Parry, “Give Unto the Lord” by Elgar, “God is gone up” by Finzi and “Rejoice in the Lamb” by Britten.
 There is a strong link in this programme not only through nationality, but also through interesting and unexpected texts.

 Established in 1987, the Octavian Singers have gained a justifiable reputation for achieving high musical standards and producing ambitious and popular musical events in Woking, Surrey and the surrounding areas.

-The group performs a wide variety of music from Baroque to 21st Century, madrigals to major choral works.
+Our repertoire includes a wide variety of music from baroque to 21st Century, madrigals to major choral works.

 The Octavian Singers rehearse at St Dunstan's Church, Woking on Tuesday evening in term time from 8-10pm.
 To audition please contact us at firstname.lastname@example.org or by calling Laura on 01483 232232.
 We welcome applications from experienced singers, and it is necessary to have reasonable sight-reading skills.